MEEPofFaith/Ohno-Missiles/README.md

 #### Splitter Silo (v1) - Fire missiles that split into multiple smaller missiles.
 Thrice.
 #### Nuclear Silo (v1) - The destruction capable should be read from the name.
 ![Nuclear Silo Gif](https://media.giphy.com/media/dzPUtwm2DDx5ttf1xr/giphy.gif)<br />
 I sped it up a bit.
 It actually takes about 10 seconds to explode.
-The gif itself is actually old, as I've made the missile faster in a later update to it.
+The gif itself is actually old, as I've made the missile fly faster in a later update to it.

 ## Plans
 #### Flame/Fire/Napalm (or some better more creative name) Silo